System Design Space

 Plan platform maturity as a roadmap

-Key cloud-native trade-offs
+Key cloud-native architecture trade-offs

 Managed services vs control and portability